cnxtech/redux-facet-alerts/README.md

 `redux-facet-alerts` ships with a few selectors which can be used to read alert data from the store.

+* `alertSelectors.createGlobalAlertsCollectionSelector()`
+  * A function which creates a selector.
+Takes no parameters.
-* `alertSelectors.selectAlertsCollection`: gets the entire global alerts collection.
+  * The created selector computes the entire global alerts collection.
 This is an object where keys are alert ids, and values are the alerts themselves.
-* `alertSelectors.selectAlertsListByFacetName`: gets a sorted list of alerts for the facet name specified.
-This will return an array of alert objects ordered by time created, where the most recent alerts are last.
-* `alertSelectors.selectSortedAlertsList`: designed to be used within a facet container, this selector takes two parameters for state: `facetState` first, then `globalState`.
-It returns a sorted array of alert objects, where most recent alerts are last.
+* `alertSelectors.createAlertIdsSelector(facetName: String)`
+  * A function which creates a selector.
+Takes one parameter, `facetName`.
+  * The created selector computes an array of alert ids which a facet is currently displaying.
+* `alertSelectors.createAlertsListSelector(facetName: String)`
+  * A function which creates a selector.
+Takes one parameter, `facetName`.
+  * The created selector computes an array of alert objects which a facet is currently displaying.
+They are inherently sorted from oldest to newest.